PrestaShop/docs/src/content/1.7/development/register-new-hook.md

 * update the hooks xml definition of Installer;
 * update the hooks table for "Auto Upgrade" system;

-## Dispatch the hook
+## Dispatching hooks

-Most of the time, when migrating a page you will dispatch the hook using an instance of `HookDispatcher`.
-We can get it from the service container and/or inject it in the class you need it like we already do for Form Handlers for instance:
+Most of the time, you will dispatch the hook using an instance of `HookDispatcher`.
+It can be retrieved from the service container and/or injected, as it's done for example in Form Handlers:

 ```php
 final class FormHandler extends AbstractFormHandler